nt to be

 Where on the one hand they were creating all these great social changes, the Atlee Government in 48-49 also used the Emergency Powers Act 1920, twice to proclaim a state of emergency and used soldiers as strike-breakers by getting them to unload boats in London, Liverpool and Avonmouth.
 In 1948 the Labour chancellor introduced a wage freeze and told the TUC congress, “There is only a certain sized cake.
 If a lot of people want a larger slice they can only get it by taking it from others.”

 They also initiated the embryo of NATO.
-A mutual defence agreement in early 1948 by Belgium, the Netherlands, Luxembourg, France, and the United Kingdom, that led to the creation of the Western European Union’s Defence Organization later in 1948.
+A mutual defense agreement in early 1948 by Belgium, the Netherlands, Luxembourg, France, and the United Kingdom, that led to the creation of the Western European Union’s Defense Organization later in 1948.
 British Foreign Minister Ernest Bevin, stated that the best way to prevent another Soviet expansion such as in Czechoslovakia was to create a joint Western military strategy.
 He got a receptive hearing in the United States.
 This was the precursor to NATO.
 The NATO that was created to prevent Soviet expansion, prevent nationalist militarism again in Europe and developing European political integration.
 (The embryo of the EU was created here)

 Although there is much to commend the 1945 Government, there is also the inherent class contradictions that have always plagued Labour Governments.
 Where their desire to merely tame Capitalism results in a failure to fully progress the Socialist policies, they aspire to.

 The 1950 General election saw labours majority reduced to just 5 MP’s, with 315 elected.
 Then in 1951 even though Labour actually had a greater share of the vote, they received less seats than the Tories.
 This resulted in Labour being out of power for 13 years and the “we’ve never had it so good” Tory period.